morganthomas/winning-arguments/winning-arguments.md

 The theory of this section rests on a premise that I think most people will find implausible, though I nonetheless believe it to be true.
 I do not intend to present this section as more than my own opinion.
 I believe the premise of the section because my faith tells me it is true (see the next section, titled Faith).
 The source from which I heard the premise is [a source officially called The Law of One and also more commonly (in my experience) called the Ra material](http://www.lawofone.info/).
 The much-anticipated premise is:

 **The Law of One.** All is one.
-All objects are identically the same object.
+All things are identically the same thing.

 I have provided what I consider to be two equivalent formulations of the premise, which I call the Law of One.
 The first formulation, "all is one," is a standard New Age trope.
 The second formulation is the most logically precise and the most unintuitive idea which I believe to be true and consider to be a formulation of the Law of One.
 I will now quote commentary on the Law of One from the Ra material, which provides much more intuitive color: